-Today is the 51st birthday of Fergus Carey, better known simply as Fergie.
-Fergie owns Fergie’s Pub in Philadelphia, Pennsylvania and is co-owner of Monk’s Cafe with Tom Peters and is also a partner in Nodding Head Brewery.
+Today is the 58th birthday of Fergus Carey, better known simply as Fergie.
+Fergie owns Fergie’s Pub in Philadelphia, Pennsylvania and is co-owner of Monk’s Cafe with Tom Peters and was also a partner in Nodding Head Brewery.
 Fergie’s always a fun person to have around and he’s as kind as soul as ever I’ve met in the beer world.
 Join me in wishing Fergie a very happy birthday.

 Today is Judy Ashworth’s birthday.
 She’s the Grand Dame of Publicans, having once owned the Lyons Brewery Depot in the East Bay, one of the earliest bars to really embrace, support and promote craft beer.
 Judy sold the pub in 1998 after some health troubles sidelined her, but she’s still a fixture in the Bay Area beer scene.
 I’ve judged with her many times and these days she’s very supportive of the homebrewing movement and she can be seen at most of the major beer events throughout the year.
 Join me in wishing Judy a very happy birthday.

 At the Toronado Barleywine Festival in 2008, Judy Ashworth, Matt Salie (with Big Sky Brewing) and Judy’s daughter Laurel.

 Today is the birthday of Charles Duff (April 7, 1894–October 15, 1966).
 He was primarily known as “an Irish author of books on language learning,” although his most famous book was “A Handbook of Hanging,” which also covered “electrocution, decapitations, gassings, innocent men executed and botched executions.”
 He was an interesting, eclectic person, to say the least, and last year Gary Gillman did a nice job summarizing his quirky life in a post entitled “Charles Duff on the Circa-1950s Irish P